-While it can be very upsetting to break the glass globe from an antique oil lamp, you can easily find a replacement that will suit the lamp and restore its natural beauty.
-Unfortunately, if the oil lamp globe (often called chimney) that broke was an original component of the lamp, some could argue that the lamp has lost its higher antique value.
-Nevertheless, you need to find a replacement globe and restore your lamp to its former self and function.
+Antique oil lamps are valued collectibles, and if you have one in your house, you likely treasure it.
+But sometimes, accidents happen.
+While it can be very upsetting to break the glass globe of an antique oil lamp, you can usually find a replacement that will suit the lamp and restore its natural beauty.
+Be aware that if the oil lamp globe, often called a chimney, that broke was an original component of the lamp; some might argue that the lamp has lost its antique value.